zhaoyul/aposd-vs-clean-code/README.md

 But my names didn't help me 18 years later.
 They didn't help you, or your students either.
 And your comments didn't help me.

 We were inside the box trying to communicate to those who stood outside and could not see what we saw.

+> **JOHN:** I'm now getting ready to respond to this, but I'm not sure what your overall points are; this has a stream-of-consciousness feel to it.
+Can you summarize your overall points?
+For example, do you believe that this code would have been just as easy to understand with no comments (or worse, it took longer with the comments that it would have taken without)?
+You can delete this comment after reading.

 ## Bob's Rewrite of PrimeGenerator2